dnmfarrell/perltricks-static/content/article/let-perlmodules-net-do-the-work.md

 	 - warnings (first released with Perl 5.006)
 	5 module(s) in core, 0 external module(s)

+I added some options to create an undecorated list of one module per line:

 	# print a succint list, one module per line
 	$ extract_modules -l extract_modules
 	Getopt::Std